Information about our online HeadBuilder application.

 We're committed to your satisfaction, and offering the widest variety of heads with the fastest turnaround times in the industry is one of the ways we achieve it.

 Time in transit is in addition to our standard turnaround times and varies depending on your location and your selected shipping option.
 DrumART HQ is located in Voorheesville, NY (12186).

 We generally send full heads via FedEx Ground (1 - 5 business days) and CustomPEELER removable logos, bumper stickers, banners and other merch via USPS Priority Mail (1 - 3 business days).
 Expedited shipping is available at additional cost during checkout.

-on current order volume, holidays, weather delays, etc. It does not include time in transit which
+current order volume, holidays, weather delays, etc. It does not include time in transit which depends on your

-depends on your location and choice of shipping method.
+location and choice of shipping method.
 We do not guarantee delivery dates under ANY circumstances.

 Yes, we absolutely ship internationally!
 We do it all the time, in fact.

 Our order system supports order fulfillment to the US, Canada, and most other parts of the world.
-Shipping to Canada is $40 US, and shipping to most countries in Europe and South America as well as Australia is $60 US.
-Shipping to African nations, some Asian nations and more distant lands or remote locations may exceed $60 US.
+Shipping to Canada is $45 US, and shipping to most countries in Europe and South America as well as Australia is generally $65 US.
+Shipping to African nations, some Asian nations and more distant lands or remote locations may exceed $65 US.
 If that's the case, we'll let you know what the difference is.
-It's never cost us more than $65 US to ship a full head anywhere in the world.
+It's never cost us more than $85 US to ship a full head anywhere in the world.
 Please feel free to e-mail us if you'd like an exact quote before ordering.